-Regular cast members Alexander Gould and Elizabeth Perkins voiced characters in Finding Nemo (2003) as title character Nemo and Coral, Nemo's mother, respectively.
-In season four they were joined by guest star Albert Brooks, who portrays Gould's grandfather on the show, but plays Nemo's father, Marlin, in 'Finding Nemo'.
+Regular cast members Alexander Gould and Elizabeth Perkins voiced characters in Finding Nemo (2003), as title character Nemo and Coral, Nemo's mother, respectively.
+In season four, they were joined by guest star Albert Brooks, who portrays Gould's grandfather on the show, but plays Nemo's father, Marlin, in Finding Nemo (2003).

 The book Rejuvenile by author Christopher Noxon has appeared several times on the show.
 Noxon is married to series creator Jenji Kohan.
 Noxon was also the music supervisor for season one and appeared in the pilot episode as a bear hunter.

-Jenji Kohan explains during the DVD commentary that the decision of literally burning down Agrestic and moving on to another story-line was due to the fact that the writers were getting bored of writing suburbia jokes.
+Jenji Kohan explains during the DVD commentary, that the decision of literally burning down Agrestic, and moving on to another story-line, was due to the fact that the writers were getting bored of writing suburbia jokes.
 Mary-Louise Parker was particularly pleased with the idea of killing the original premise of the show, having said loving taking risks when it comes to her acting.

 Jenji Kohan once stated that they tried to get Justin Chatwin to reprise his role as Josh Wilson several times throughout the years, but he was always booked.
 Knowing it was their final chance, Kohan sent a text message to Chatwin directly and asked him to be on the series finale.
 Having done that, Chatwin appeared only in the first and final episodes.